 I taught painting workshops at Artifacts in Clarksville many years ago.
 The students painted picture frames, small stools, etc., nothing big.
 One of my workshop attendees, Sara, later became the owner of an Antique/Thrift Store called You Never Know.
 That's where I have my booth now.

 Sara credits me with starting her on her painting journey but she has far exceeded what I taught her.
 She could teach me a few things now.
 Together we taught furniture painting workshops at her store for a couple of years.
-I stepped back from teaching a few years ago so I could concentrate on other things.
-Sara still teaches and she does custom painting for customers every single day!
-The workshops we taught were furniture painting workshops.
-It's true that painting a picture frame or other small decor item is not like painting furniture.

-We wanted to give our workshop attendees good basic painting techniques with some special techniques thrown in too.
-So we decided to do the one day furniture painting experience.
-You could bring in a piece of furniture and we provide the paint, supplies, tools, breakfast, lunch, entertainment (me and Sara) and our painting experience.
-The workshop started at 9 and was over by 3.
-At the end of the day the furniture projects were completed and ready to take home.
-Yes, you can paint furniture in one day.
+We wanted to give our workshop attendees good basic painting techniques with some special techniques thrown in.
+We decided to do the one-day furniture painting experience where ou bring in a piece of furniture, and we provide the paint, supplies, tools, breakfast, lunch, entertainment (me and Sara), and our painting experience.

 The things we taught in the workshops included: how to stencil, how to use metal leaf (gilding), how to distress paint, how to age or antique furniture, decoupage techniques, and anything else that came up in the class.